yuhaoliu7456/CVPR2020-HAttMatting/README.md

 # CVPR2020-HAttMatting
-Attention-Guided Hierarchical Structure Aggregation for Image Matting(CVPR2020)
+This is the offical implementation of Attention-Guided Hierarchical Structure Aggregation for Image Matting(CVPR2020) Our Code and paper will be made public shortly!!!